 - Mix in flour, salt, black pepper and cayenne pepper, cook for 1 minute.

 - Pour in wine and vegetable broth, bring to a boil.

 - Lower to medium-low and cook for 20 minutes.
 Turn off heat.

 - With an immersion blender, puree the soup.
 (If using a regular blender, pour pureed soup back into pot.)

 - Slowly mix in kefir or buttermilk, turn heat back to low and warm for 5 minutes.

 - Before serving, mix in lemon zest and juice.
 Served with shaved cheese on top.

-Below, check out all the cool ways our ReDux bloggers are reducing food waste and the recipes that will help you do the same in your kitchen!
+Click on the ReDux logo below to see all the cool ways our ReDux bloggers are reducing food waste and the recipes that will help you do the same in your kitchen!